ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/nginx_tune/_index.md

 ---
-title: Learn how to Tune Nginx
+title: Learn how to tune Nginx

 minutes_to_complete: 60

-who_is_this_for: This is an advanced topic for engineers who want to use Nginx on Arm.
+who_is_this_for: This is an advanced topic for software developers who want to use Nginx on Arm.

 learning_objectives:
     - Learn about kernel parameters that can impact Nginx performance